tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Calculate mean, median, and standard deviation using Pandas.

-* Interpret the meaning of standard deviation on risk analysis use cases.
+* Apply standard deviation to risk analysis use cases.

-* Describe how stocks deviate from the mean to determine risk.
+* Determine risk by identifying how stocks deviate from the mean.

 * Describe Sharpe ratios and calculate them using Pandas DataFrames.